 What is the purpose of a home appraisal?

-The vast majority of home appraisals are ones required by mortgage lenders to ensure that the home is worth enough to properly secure the loan.
+The vast majority of home appraisals are ones required by mortgage lenders to ensure that the property’s value is enough to properly secure the mortgage loan.
 From the lender’s point of view, if you pay $250,000 for a home with a market value of $200,000, your $50,000 down payment is no down payment at all.